 In most cases, Tenex patients are typically not restricted from routine activities following the procedure, and patients typically start to feel improvement in 4 weeks or less.

-Dr. Sussman will use ultrasound imaging to visualize and identify the specific location of the damaged tendon tissue.
+Our physicians use ultrasound imaging to visualize and identify the specific location of the damaged tendon tissue.
 The damaged tissue is removed through the Tenex MicroTip needle, preserving the healthy tendon around the site of injury.

 Because the surrounding healthy tissue is not disturbed there is minimal downtime compared to conventional surgery where the surgeon has to cut through health tissue to get to the damaged tendon.